cakephp/docs/en/appendices/4-0-migration-guide.rst

   This makes it type match the one used in ``setcookie()``.
 * ``Cake\Http\ServerRequest::referer()`` now returns ``null`` when the current request has no referer.
 Previously it would return ``/``.
-* The Session cookie name is no longer set to ``CAKEPHP`` by default.
-Instead the default cookie name defined in your ``php.ini`` file is used.
-You can use the ``Session.cookie`` configuration option to set the cookie name.
 * ``Cake\Cookie\CookieCollection::get()`` now throws an exception when accessing a cookie that doesn't exist.
 Use ``has()`` to check for cookie existence.
 * The signature of ``Cake\Http\ResponseEmitter::emit()`` has changed, it no longer